Free provider legal helpline for international recruitment questions

 • Risks of failure of UK equipment service market, preventing ECC from effectively market testing future equipment contracts.

-• ngagement with other health partners and local government organisations to determine current solutions and pursuing best practice with future equipment services.
+• Engagement with other health organisations and local government organisations to determine current solutions and pursue best practice and innovation.